ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 		5 teams: both 3-0 teams and all three 3-1 teams.

-		6 teams: both 3-0 teams, all three 3-1 teams, and one of the three 3-2 team.
+		6 teams: both 3-0 teams, all three 3-1 teams, and one of the three 3-2 teams.
 		- The three 3-2 teams are first sorted by difficulty score.
 		- The lower two teams play a best of 3 and the loser is eliminated.
 		- The remaining two teams play a best of 3 and the loser is eliminated.